-To live at Vivente I, the applicant must be:
+To live at Saratoga Court, the applicant must be:

-- 18 years of age or older and be disabled with a physical or developmental disability (Head of Household or Spouse); - At least one member of the applicant household must be a citizen or national of the United States, or an eligible non-citizen as defined by HUD (24 CFR part 5, subpart E); - At or below the Very Low Income Limit (50% of AMI); and - Within the Occupancy Standards for our unit sizes using the chart on the following page.
+- 62 years of age or older (Head of Household, co-head or spouse), and/or disabled or handicapped. - At least one member of the applicant household must be a citizen or national of the United States, or an eligible non-citizen as defined by HUD (24 CFR part 5, subpart E); - At or below the Very Low Income Limit (50% of AMI); and - Within the Occupancy Standards for our unit sizes using the chart below.